Y Pwyllgor Materion Allanol a Deddfwriaeth Ychwanegol

 Cynigiwyd y cynnig.

-Item 4 is a motion under Standing Order 17.42(vi) to resolve to exclude the public from the remainder of the today's meeting.
+Then we move on to item 4, which is a motion under Standing Order 17.42(vi) to resolve to exclude the public from the remainder of today's meeting.
 Are Members content to do so?
 I see they are.
-Therefore, we'll now move into private session for the remainder of today's meeting.
+Therefore, we will now move into private session for the remainder of today's meeting.

 Derbyniwyd y cynnig.